 sym.$("Text1").html("<p>The quick <em>brown</em> fox</p>" + "<p>jumps over the lazy <strong>dog</strong>.</p>");

 You can also format individual words within this text block using any html code standards.
 Example above I used the italic tag ’em’ and ‘strong’ for bold.
 Plenty of opportunities for inline styles, or reference an external class and so on.

-More details on the jquery html() method can be found here.
+More details on the jquery html() method.